eisenwinter/gotrxx/docs/config.md

 This section explains how to gotrxx can be configured.
-You may use a configuration file or environment variables to configure gotrxx, but it is important to understand that environment variables always will take precedence over the configuration file and configuration values from the configuration file will be overwritte by supplied environment variables.
+You may use a configuration file or environment variables to configure gotrxx, but it is important to understand that environment variables always will take precedence over the configuration file and configuration values from the configuration file will be overwritten by supplied environment variables.

-## MWE
+## Minimal working example

 This is the most basic configuration to run a gotrxx instance:

 !> This is not a recommended setup for a production instance, this is rather for test drives

-In `yaml` format for configuration fíles
+In `yaml` format for configuration files

 ```yaml
 database: